humphreybc/super-simple-tasks/README.md

 So I don't forget :)

-1. JavaScript source in index.html is pointing at app.min.js
+1. Manifest.json for Chrome Web Store has an updated version number
-2. Manifest.json for Chrome Web Store has an updated version number
+2. app.coffee has an updated version number
-3. app.coffee has an updated version number
+3. README has an updated version number
-4. README has an updated version number
+4. package.json has updated version number
-6. package.json has updated version number
+5. Google Analytics commented out
-7. Google Analytics commented out
+6. Run grunt build and grunt bust
-8. Create a .zip of /public for the Chrome Web Store
+7. Create a .zip of /public for the Chrome Web Store
-9. Test .zip in Chrome Apps & Extensions Developer Tool
+8. Test .zip in Chrome Apps & Extensions Developer Tool
-10. Uncomment Google Analytics
+9. Uncomment Google Analytics
-11. Commit and push to develop
+10. Commit and push to develop
-12. Pull request into master
+11. Pull request into master
-13. Create a GitHub release and tags with changelog
+12. Create a GitHub release and tags with changelog
-14. Upload .zip file to Chrome Web Store developer dashboard
+13. Upload .zip file to Chrome Web Store developer dashboard